ten-protocol/ten-whitepaper/fees-rewards.md

 The idea behind this is:

-- At the point of transaction, it&#39;s impossible to know what the true cost of the future rollup is
+- At the point of transaction, it is impossible to know what the true cost of the future rollup is
 - Users need to pay their fair share of what this future rollup cost will be
-- The best indicator of what the future rollup cost might be is a moving average of the previous n blocks
+- The best indicator of what the future rollup cost might be is a moving average of the previous n rollups
 - Where n is high, the cost is averaged out amongst more blocks and therefore less volatile and vice versa.
 High n adds more risk to Aggregators
 - L2 gas can be computed as Obscuro has the same metering mechanism as L1.
 As a result of this metering, we can work out the gas consumed and directly map this to the L1 moving average gas cost